HansSCHR/tulip_project/README.md

 To run the script you need a linux environment, to install Python and the framework Tulip.

 You can use Python2 or Python3.
-Python is installed by default in your linux environment.
+Python2 is installed by default in your linux environment.
 If you want install Python3, run in your terminal :

 ```
 $ sudo apt-get update